CLEF Albuquerque Ensemble Workshop

 We are an inclusive community where all are welcome regardless of gender, race, culture, age, or ability.
 We welcome musicians of all skill levels, from church communities large and small, urban and rural, whether paid staff or volunteers.

-If registering online for a group and submitting one payment, please provide the first and last name for each registrant and an email address (optional) so we can contact them with reminders about the program.
+If registering online for a group and submitting one payment to qualify for the group rate, please provide the first and last name for each registrant, their vocal part or instrument, and an email address so we can contact them with reminders about the program.

 No, you don’t need to be Catholic to attend this program or access our online CLEF Life resources.
 While our founding board members and faculty primarily serve as ensemble musicians in Catholic church communities, we have multiple ensemble musicians from other faith traditions as part of the CLEF community and as participants at our programs.
 To quote a popular song from our faith tradition, “All are welcome.”